-Stormont all set to mark 50 years of parliament in Northern Ireland on 22 June 1971.
+Stormont all set to mark 50 years of parliament in Northern Ireland.

-Liam Hourican reports from outside Stormont the day before the celebrations take place.
-He describes the context in which the parliament was established and provides a history of the parliament to date and outlines the challenges it has faced.
+RTÉ News reports from Stormont the day before the celebrations take place.
+Reporter Liam Hourican describes the context in which the parliament was established and provides and outlines the challenges it has faced.

 At the opening ceremony George V appealed to all Irish men to pause, to stretch out the hand of forbearance and conciliation.